cameronking4/Vaxidate2021/README.md

 # Vaxidate 2021
-A react native tempplate to make the dating app for COVID-19 vaccine recipients only! made using Optical Character Recognition to detect and validate a vaccination report card.
+A react native tempplate to make the dating app for COVID-19 vaccine recipients only!
+For both iOS and Android using Optical Character Recognition to detect and validate a vaccination report card.

 Demo: